 JOHNSONS CARS WORKFORCE

-Historically, the automotive industry has been heavily male orientated and it is therefore with no surprise that there is an uneven split between men and women.
-At the snapshot date, 73% of employees were men, 27% were women.
-This has not changed over the last year, even with the acquisition of four new dealerships that had the net effect of increasing the total workforce by 190.
+Historically, the automotive industry has not had a balanced gender population although this is changing the balance is still heavily male-orientated.
+Whilst positive steps are being taken to attract and retain a more gender-balanced workforce there is an uneven split between men and women.
+At the snapshot date of 5th April 2022 76% of employees were men, 24% were women.
+This has changed over the last year, with the acquisition of 9 new dealerships and 3 trade parts centres.

-The number of female employees has increased by 52 over the 2019 figure, whilst the number of male employees has increased by 138.
-The automotive industry is also heavily dependent on bonuses forming part of employees remuneration with 71.4% of the total workforce receiving bonus payments, up 0.2% from last year.
+The total number of employees increased by 245 from 6th April 2021 to 5th April 2022, the population of female employees has increased by 23 over the 2021 figure, whilst the number of male employees has increased by 222.
+The automotive industry is also heavily dependent on bonuses forming part of employees’ remuneration with 76% of the total workforce receiving bonus payments, up 1% from last year.

 GENDER PAY GAP EXPLAINED